 What Is Earnest Money In Real Estate?

-Let’s take a closer look at earnest money and how it differs from a good faith deposit.
+Let’s take a closer look at what earnest money is, how it works and how it compares to a good faith deposit.

 How Much Do I Need For An Earnest Money Deposit?